Setting up and maintaining a Register of Registrable Controllers (RORC)

 Q My company / LLP is dormant.
 Can I be exempted from maintaining the RORC?

-A: Dormant entities are still required to keep and maintain the RORC and file this information with ACRA.
+A: Dormant entities are still required to keep and maintain the RORC and file their RORC information with ACRA.

-Q Am I required to file RORC information with ACRA for my entities that have been struck off?
+Q Am I required to file RORC information with ACRA for my company that I have applied for striking off?

 Q I have appointed a Corporate Service Provider to maintain my entity’s RORC and to file the information with ACRA.
 Does this mean that it is no longer my entity’s responsibility to keep my RORC information updated?